KevCui/Instagrab/README.md

 - No need to register Instagram API
 - Download images and videos from Instagram directly
 - Download json data in additional, including profile data, image/video data...
-- Choose to skip image download, or/and video download, or/and json data download
+- Skip image download, or/and video download, or/and json data download
+- Set time period to download only contents which were published in this period

 ## Dependency